Resxt/Plutonium-T6-Scripts/mapvote/README.md

 - It supports custom CFG
 - It supports custom gamemode names in multiplayer and custom map names in zombies
 - It rotates a random map from the list when there are no votes for maps.
 Same applies for modes in multiplayer too
+- You can choose to rotate a random map and mode from a list you define when the human players count is between a min and max values you define (disabled by default)
 - Controllers are fully supported and work out of the box
 - It has a good level of customization
 - It has a debug mode to quickly preview the menu and print some values in the console